 How to Get There

 You will first need to get the Pope Canyon Road from wherever you are.
 Sage Canyon Road (128) to Chiles Pope Valley will get you there.
 Or follow Highway 128 to Berryessa/Knoxville Road to the large Pope Creek Bridge.
 Look for the small Pope Creek Bridge; you can access the trail from there.
-If you cross the road to the cattle grade you will see an asphalt road.
+If you cross the road to the guard rail/gate you will see an asphalt road.
 Follow the old asphalt road until it reaches a dirt ranch road.
 Turn right onto the road and follow it for about 0.2 miles (it will turn twice while

 you’re walking it).
 Look for the trailhead marker right after a 10 MPH sign.
 Go left and start climbing up the incline.